-Education on the skincare components which go into Skintegra products, but also other products on the market, is extremely important to us.
-That is why we have put together a glossary of lesser known terms and phrases that you will find on our website but also in the descriptions of other products and their effects on the skin.
-In order to be able to ask the right questions and educate yourself on the important aspects of creating any product on the market, it is necessary to be able to understand the vocabulary used when talking about skincare.
+Education about cosmetic components is extremely important to us.
+That is why we have put together a glossary of lesser-known terms and phrases that you will find on our website, but also in the descriptions of other products and their effects on the skin.
+In order to ask the right questions and educate yourself on the important aspects of creating any product on the market, it is necessary to be able to understand the vocabulary used when talking about skincare.

 GLOSSARY OF SKINCARE PRODUCT COMPONENTS

 ANTIOXIDANTS: raw materials that prevent oxidative degradation and one of the most important anti-aging components in skincare.
 The most well-known antioxidants are vitamins C and E and plant extracts such as resveratrol, green tea, liquorice etc.

 EMOLLIENTS / LIPIDS: substances that nourish the skin and provide it with an oily protective layer; such as fatty alcohols and waxes.

 EMULSIFIERS: substances that stabilise emulsions and improve solubility of active substances; such as polysorbates and monostearates.

 HUMECTANTS: ingredients that maintain moisture levels and prevent water loss; such as glycerol, hyaluronic acid, sorbitol, xylitol etc.

 PRESERVATIVES: substances that prevent microbiological contamination; such as phenoxyethanol, benzoic acid, propylparaben etc.

 CHELATORS: ingredients that bind metal ions and boost the effect of preservatives; such as ethylenediaminetetraacetic acid (EDTA).